We may earn commission from affiliate links →

 26. The island of Santorini is an active volcano.
 However, not many islands in the country have a volcanic origin.

-27. Santorini is also the only inhabited caldera in the world, with small towns and villages perched on top of a cliff of the world-famous volcano cauldron.
+27. Santorini is also the only inhabited caldera in the world, with small towns and villages perched on top of the world-famous volcano cauldron cliff.

 28. The last volcanic eruption in Santorini took place during the 1950s.